deanturpin/alpha/bash/hosts_file_to_network_topology/readme.md

 ## Hosts file to network topology

-Run the script.
+Run the script and it generates a PNG based on the hosts file in the same directory.
+The [CIDR](https://en.wikipedia.org/wiki/CIDR) info is extracted from the comments.
 ```bash
 ./hosts2topology
 ```
-And it generates a PNG based on the hosts file in the same directory.
-The CIDR info is extracted from the comments.
 ```bash
 # Network hint
 # 192.168.0.0/27